MooersLab/pymolsnips/README.md

 If you are considering switching editors, we recommend giving PyCharm serious consideration.
-Although it is massive IDE, it installs with most of the plugins that you would want to use, so it is very plug-and-play.
+Although PyCharm is a massive IDE, it comes with most of the plugins that you would ever want to use already installed, so it is very `plug-and-play.
 Our second choice would be Visual Studio Code (VSC).
 You do have to install plugins, but the process of doing so is quite painless.
 Our third tier would be Sublime Text, Textmate, Atom, and Spyder.